microsoft/vscode/CONTRIBUTING.md

 * Version of VS Code
 * List of extensions that you have installed.

+> **Tip:** You can easily add the list of extensions by creating the issue using `Report Issues` from VS Code's Help menu.

 * Reproducible steps (1...
 2...
 3...) and what you expected versus what you actually saw.
 * Images, animations, or a link to a video.
 * A code snippet that demonstrates the issue or a link to a code repository we can easily pull down onto our machine to recreate the issue.

+> **Note:** Because we need to copy and paste the code snippet, including a code snippet as a media file (i.e. .gif) is not sufficient.

 * Errors in the Dev Tools Console (Help | Toggle Developer Tools)

 Please remember to do the following: